winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/03-AI-Architecture.md

 Three kinds of "perception" coexist in this project — and they all collapse into the single `vjem` function in Kubík's formal model.
 In practice you should use them intentionally:

 1. **Lyra `AIPerceptionComponent`** — sight and hearing cones configured on the controller.
 Fires `OnTargetPerceptionUpdated`.
 This is what populates `TargetEnemy`.
 Realistic, lossy, noisy.
-Analogous to a robot's onboard sensors in [Kubík 2004, §1.3].
+Analogous to a robot's onboard sensors in [Kubík 2004, Chapter 1.3].
 2. **Behavior-tree services** — small Blueprint scripts that tick while a subtree is active. `BTS_CheckLOS` polls `LineOfSightTo(FlagCarrier)` and writes the boolean result.
-Analogous to Brooks's *kompetenční moduly* [Kubík 2004, §1.2].
+Analogous to Brooks's *kompetenční moduly* [Kubík 2004, Chapter 1.2].
 3. **Gameplay-message subscriptions** — pub/sub events broadcast by the game (`Lyra.CaptureTheFlag.FlagPickedUp.Message`, …).
-These are "perceptual" in the sense Kubík uses in §4.2.1 when discussing **reaktivní komunikace** / **stigmergie**: agents read traces in the environment instead of directly observing each other.
+These are "perceptual" in the sense Kubík uses in Chapter 4.2.1 when discussing **reaktivní komunikace** / **stigmergie**: agents read traces in the environment instead of directly observing each other.
 Gameplay messages are a slightly higher-level form of the same idea: explicit broadcast rather than implicit trace.

 Each has different cost, fidelity, and timing.
 There is no canonical answer to which one you should use — design the blend that fits the behavior you want.